gturri/dokuJClient/README.md

 Running integration tests
 --------------------------
-To run the tests you'll need junit 4.
-You will also need to set up a fake wiki.
+To run the tests you'll need to set up a fake wiki.
-Please see src/dw/xmlrpc/itest/README.md to know how to set it up.
+Please see src/test/resources/README.md to know how to set it up.

 After that, to run the tests, just run, at the root of the repo:

-    ant junit
+    mvn junit

-or

-    ant junitreport

-if you have [Cobertura](http://cobertura.sourceforge.net/introduction.html) installed you may also compute test coverage with:

-    ant junitfullreport

-You may want to run the tests in Eclipse.
-If so, please set the current working directory to "src".
-ie: in the 'Run Configurations' window, choose its 'Arguments' tab, and set the 'Working directory' to '${workspace_loc:dokuJClient/src}
+You can also run

+    mvn site

+in order to generate a test report and a test coverage report.

 Compatibility
 =============